google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/touch/index.md

 ### Add event listeners

-In Chrome (version 55 and later) and Internet Explorer + Edge `PointerEvents` are the recommended approach for implementing custom gestures.
+In Chrome (version 55 and later), Internet Explorer & Edge, `PointerEvents` are the recommended approach for implementing custom gestures.

 In other browsers `TouchEvents` and `MouseEvents` are the correct approach.